gitprojectGT/mcp-playwright/README.md

 1. Go to the "Actions" tab in your repository
 2. Click on "Playwright Tests" workflow
 3. Click "Run workflow" button
-4. Select the browser (chromium/firefox/webkit)
+4. Select the browser for integration tests (chromium/firefox/webkit)
 5. Click "Run workflow" to start the tests

-Test reports are available in the GitHub Actions artifacts for each run.
+Both unit test and integration test reports are available in the GitHub Actions artifacts for each run.